leifmadsen/blog/content/about.md

 certification, helped to steer the implementation of several features in Asterisk, and performed consulting for dozens of clients over the years.

-Leif resides in Caledon, Ontario, Canada but has worked remotely for customers all over the world.
+Leif resides in Alliston, Ontario, Canada but has worked remotely for customers all over the world.